ndtho8205/xps9570-debian-bspwm/README.md

   sudo apt install wget curl gdebi-core unzip \
     fontconfig intel-microcode software-properties-common

-  sudo apt install build-essential git tree # <--- you can skip this,
+  sudo apt install build-essential git \ # <--- you can skip this,
-                                            #      if you were not a coder like me
+    tree htop                            #      if you were not a coder like me

   ```

 - Reboot